20–21 April, Geneva, Switzerland

 Support from UNIDIR's core funders provides the foundation for all of the Institute's activities.

-In addition, dedicated project funding was received from Secure World Foundation and The Simons Foundation.
+In addition, dedicated project funding was received from the Government of the Russian Federation, Secure World Foundation and The Simons Foundation.

 This conference is part of the project Annual Outer Space Security Conference